Eaglw/Chemical_Engineering/Hooke's law.md

 - 0,25 for many materials
 - In general $0\leq \nu \geq 0.5$.
 The assumption of only one *elastic modulus* and *Poisson's ratio* is valid only for *homogeneous*, *isotropic* materials, otherwise we should consider different values for different directions.

+## Elasticity in shear
+Also a shear stress can cause an elastic response, a